 2. Seated Smith Machine Behind The Neck Shoulder Press

-A smith behind-the-neck press is an exercise that targets your shoulders.
 The standard military press and the overhead dumbbell presses hit more of the anterior head of the deltoid, which is often stimulated a lot even during the bench press.

 How To Do Smith Machine Behind The Neck Shoulder Press